GO vs Melita vs Epic: best Malta internet & mobile plans for expats in 2026

 Trade-offs

-- Mixed customer service reputation
+- Mixed customer-service reputation

 - Patchier mobile coverage in rural areas

-- Lower upload speeds vs true fiber
+- Lower upload speeds vs true fibre

 - ETF reported up to €300

-Epic was born when Monaco Telecom (owned by Xavier Niel's NJJ Holdings) acquired Vodafone Malta in 2020 and rebranded it in 2021.
-It inherited Vodafone's extensive network and roughly 42% mobile subscriber market share.
-Epic invested €20 million in 5G and fiber expansion and was named Malta's Fastest Mobile Network by Ookla for multiple quarters in 2024–2025.
+: The expat-friendly disruptorEpic was born when Monaco Telecom (Xavier Niel's NJJ Holdings) acquired Vodafone Malta in 2020 and rebranded in 2021, inheriting ~42% mobile share.
+It invested €20m in 5G and fibre and was named Malta's Fastest Mobile Network by Ookla across multiple 2024–2025 quarters.

 Strengths